vincentchalamon/jQueryGraduatorPlugin/README.md

 # Compatibility

-This plugin has been tested under IE7+, Safari, Firefox, Chrome & Opéra.
+This plugin has been tested under IE7+ up to IE9, Safari, Firefox, Chrome & Opéra.